pranavgithub1/summer-2022-internship/README.md

 # summer-2022-internship

 ## How I completed a run
+This is for the block runs where data was outputted at each timestep in the Vasp simulation.

 1. Run the VASP simulation.
 2. Navigate to  jobs > simulation folder > QUAMBO (the folder structure should contain a bunch of files like DION, EIEGE, HBLOCH all with numbers after them).
 For example "/home/pranav/jobs/ice_cub_block/QUAMBO".